WealthWizardsEngineering/kube-vault-auth-init/README.md

 This will use docker-compose to start Vault, a mock server (for simulate kubernetes) and any other required Vault secrets backends required by the tests.

+Tests can be added as a script within the test/tests directory, and executed from the main test/test.sh script.